-Comparison of the Superpower
+Comparison of the Superpowers

 System Soviet Union United States

 Political

 Economic

-- research the Cold War and complete a timeline of significant events from its early days after WWII until it ended in 1991.
-(Students may select an event e.g., the Cuban Missile Crisis, and write a speculative journal entry on what might have been the long term impact of a different turn of events, e.g., if Kennedy had backed down.
+- events from its early days after WWII until it ended in 1991.
+(Students may select an event such as the Cuban Missile Crisis and write a speculative journal entry on what might have been the long term impact of a different turn of events (e.g., if Kennedy had backed down).
 Refer to Appendix G for a discussion of student response journals: types of entries, cuing questions, and examples of lead-ins.) - analyze cartoons that show how the superpowers viewed each other.
 The following organizer may be used.

-Analyzing an Historical Cartoon
+Analysing an Historical Cartoon

 Question Response

 What symbols are used in this cartoon?

 What does each symbol represent?

 What do the words (if any) mean?

 What is the main message of the cartoon?

 Why is the cartoonist trying to get this message across?

 What is your opinion of the message?